tonyelhabr/nba-decision_analysis/docs/02-nba-draft-pick-value-research-2.md

 prospect and, consequently, would be willing to give up other assets (e.g. experienced players, future picks, etc.) to move up in the draft and pick that talented player.
-On the other hand, some may be more concerned with cap considerations or trying to __“beat the market”__ by moving into slots that are most __“cost-effective”__. ^[I mentioned the term "cost-effective" in my previous post without formally defining it.
+On the other hand, some may be more concerned with cap considerations or trying to __“beat the market”__ by moving into slots that are most __“cost-effective”__. ^[I mentioned the term "cost-effective" in my previous chapter without formally defining it.
 In reality, economics terms such as "cost-effective", "beating the market", and "return on investment" should be formally defined in an NBA context by the person conducting